 EXCLUSIVE-Brazil prosecutors push soy, cattle moratorium to protect natives

-Press representatives for soy crushing association Abiove, which represents grains traders, and meat exporting group Abiec, which represents meatpackers, declined to answer questions.
+Press representatives for meat exporting group Abiec declined to answer questions.
 Marfrig and Bunge declined to comment.
 JBS and ADM did not immediately reply to requests for comment.

 While the farm industry has questioned the reasoning behind a ban, one source said prosecutors have pointed to rising pressure in Brazil's export markets.
 A 2016 European Parliament resolution, for example, urged Brazil to protect indigenous rights and cited threats to tribes in Mato Grosso do Sul.
 Concerns about Brazil's environmental and human rights record are rising this year along with deforestation of the Amazon rainforest and invasion of tribal lands under new right-wing President Jair Bolsonaro.
 That has fed resistance to a new European Union trade deal with South America's Mercosur bloc.